10 Ways to Look Fabulous This Fall

 5. Rejuvenate yourself.

 Fall is the time to rejuvenate body, mind and spirit.
 Get a massage after your run.
 Learn to meditate.
 Take an art class.
-Treat yourself not just with exercise but, other activities that promote wellness, he says, so you can feel good physically, mentally, emotionally,
+Treat yourself not just with exercise but, other activities that promote wellness, he says, so you can feel good physically, mentally, emotionally, and spiritually.

 6. Remember the 30-day rule.